blee-pa/Coursera_Capstone/final_project/README_final_project_propsal.md

-# Final Project - Where to open a boba shop in San Francisco?
+# Final Project - Where should I open a bubble tea shop in San Francisco?

 1. Introduction/Business Problem
 Boba (aka bubble tea) is a popular Asian drink.
-Similar to coffee shops, boba shops are popular gathering places to do work.
-If I were to looking to open a boba shop in San Francisco (SF), which already has many boba shops, where would I open it?
+Similar to coffee shops, boba shops are popular gathering places to do work and meet friends.
+Based on prior city clustering analysis in Toronto and New York, coffee shops are the most popular venue.
+In San Francisco, coffee shops are similarly popular.
+However, boba shops are very similar to coffee shops and boba shop owners can take advantage of the large Asian population in the Bay Area.
+If I were to looking to open a boba shop in San Francisco (SF), which already has many boba shops, which neighborhood(s) should I open it?

 2. Data
 Hypothesis: open a boba shop near other Asian restaurants, but NOT where a high density of boba shops already exists.
-I am looking for a high density of non-boba, Asian restaurants to open my own boba shop.
+I am looking for a high density of non-boba, Asian restaurants to open my own boba shop. \n
-Analyses Steps:
+Analyses Steps: \n
-A. Scrap wikipedia or other source for SF neighborhoods.
+A. Scrap wikipedia or other source for SF neighborhoods. \n
-B. Add geographical coordinates to each of the SF neighborhoods.
+B. Add geographical coordinates to each of the SF neighborhoods. \n
-C. Scrape Foursquare API to cluster on Asian restaurants.
+C. Scrape Foursquare API to cluster on Asian restaurants and bubble tea shops. \n
-D. Scrape Foursquare API to cluster on boba shops.
-E. Determine the neighborhood with high density of Asian restaurants and low density of boba shops.
+D. Determine the neighborhood(s) with high density of Asian restaurants and low density of boba shops.